-Deliciously baked and not fried, these easy to make donuts will be ready in 30 minutes!
+Deliciously baked and not fried, these easy to make Dark Chocolate Donuts with Peanut Butter Glaze will be ready in 30 minutes!

-These donuts are baked, not fried and are lightly sweet.
+These are delicious chocolate donuts that are baked, not fried and are lightly sweet.
 They are soft and fluffy and the peanut butter glaze is crazy delicious.

 You can never go wrong with chocolate and peanut butter.
 It is my number 1 combination of flavors.